paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 This is fairly straightforward, except for the `DateTime.bind` part.
 The [function binding](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) is used because (1) `.toThrow()` assumes a function was passed to `expect`, and (2) [creating a function inside of a loop in the straightforward way behaves somewhat counter-intuitively in JavaScript](http://stackoverflow.com/q/750486/546661).

 When we open `SpecRunner.html` now we should see that the three specs we just wrote all failed.
-This is an important thing to check: if a spec passes before we write the implementation code, that usually means we made a mistake while writing the spec.
+This is an important thing to check: **if a spec passes before we write the implementation code, that usually means we made a mistake while writing the spec.**

-Now we can write the implementation:
+Now we can implement the code:

 ```javascript
 // ...